koushik-777/3D-image_slider/README.md

 The rotateY transform positions each image around a circle
 @keyframes autoRun creates the continuous rotation animation Media queries ensure the slider looks good on all devices

-Customization
-Replace images in the images folder with your own Adjust the --quantity variable in the slider div if you change the number of images Modify the background by changing the Spider-Man image reference in the CSS Update the author information and social links in the HTML